-1. Low ABP concentration regime-Homogeneous fluid
+1. Low ABP concentration regime - homogeneous fluid

-The results for the polymer center-of-mass dynamics at ABP packing fractions below the critical value $\phi \approx 0.34$ are displayed in Fig. 8.
-The active bath implies an enhanced dynamics with a Pe-dependent short-time super-diffusive regime [Fig. 8(a)], yet with an exponent smaller than 2, and long-time diffusion with an activity-amplified diffusion coefficient.
+Results for the polymer center-of-mass dynamics at ABP packing fractions below the critical value $\phi \approx 0.34$ are displayed in Fig. 8.
+The active bath implies an enhanced dynamics with a Pe-dependent short-time super-diffusive regime (Fig. 8(a)), yet, with an exponent smaller than 2, and long-time diffusion with an activity-amplified diffusion coefficient.
 As for the passive particles in the active bath, the crossover to the diffusive regime shifts to shorter times with increasing Pe.

 The extracted long-time activity-enhanced diffusion coefficients are depicted in Fig. 8(b).
-They increase in a power-law manner with the increasing Péclet number, with an exponent depending on the ABP concentration.
-The exponents, 1.30 and 1.38, are larger than those of passive particles in the active bath (Fig. 2) but are smaller than the value 2.0 (black line) of ABPOs in dilute solution.
-The exponents, qualitatively similar to ABPOs, however with significant quantitative differences in terms of activity-dependence and magnitude, as reflected by the variance with diffusion coefficients of ABPOs (black line in Fig. 8).
-This can be considered as a consequence of a finite and short lived cooperative motion of an ABP and
+They increase in a power-law manner with increasing Péclet number, with an exponent depending on the ABP concentration.
+The exponents, 1.30 and 1.38, are larger than those of passive particles in the active bath (Fig. 2), but are smaller than the value 2.0 (black line) of ABPOs in dilute solution [75, 77].
+Hence, the active bath yields an enhanced diffusive motion of polymers, qualitatively similar to ABPOs, however with significant quantitative differences in terms of activity-dependence and magnitude, as reflected by the variance with diffusion coefficients of ABPOs (black line in Fig. 8).
+This can be considered as a consequence of a finite and short lived cooperative motion of an ABP and a monomer.
+ABPs push against monomers for a short time before the slide past of them, which implies an effectively smaller Péclet number and an effective active noise different from strict colored nose.